UniMath/agda-unimath/src/foundation/univalence.lagda.md

 ## Postulates

-Rather than postulating a witness of `univalence-axiom` directly, we postulate the constituents of a two-sided inverse to `equiv-eq`.
+Rather than postulating a witness of `univalence-axiom` directly, we postulate the constituents of a coherent two-sided inverse to `equiv-eq`.
 The benefits are that we end up with a single converse map to `equiv-eq`, rather than a separate section and retraction, although they would be homotopic regardless.
-In addition, this will help Agda display goals involving the univalence axiom in a more readable way.
+In addition, this formulation helps Agda display goals involving the univalence axiom in a more readable way.

 ```agda
 module _